Doritos Logo

 Doritos Logo History

-The first brand of tortilla chips in U.S. history was named with a word derived from the Spanish “doradito.
+The first brand of tortilla chips in U.S. history was named after a word derived from the Spanish “doradito.
 This choice is because the translation of the term is entirely consistent with the appearance of Doritos.
 “The little golden thing” is the most accurate description of a snack made of tortillas cut into triangles and re-fried.

 What is the meaning of the Doritos Logo?